acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/events.md

 These two parts communicate using a message-passing mechanism in which the message recipient can emit `message` and `error` events.
-Thus an add-on can receive messages from a content script by adding a `message` listener to the event emitter's `on()` method.
+Thus an add-on can receive messages from a content script by supplying a `message` listener to the event emitter's `on()` method.
 Most, but not all, of the messaging APIs use the [`worker`](#modules/jetpack-code/content/worker) module to implement message events.